 I’ve heard instructors state, “You can’t have enough ammunition in a gunfight,” as well as, “People in gunfights will never tell you they had enough ammunition.”

 I agree with these statements to some degree … given certain circumstances.
 Then, again, I consider the logical statistics surrounding firearms use by lawful citizens and the total number of rounds fired.

 When the decision is made to carry a rifle, there is a subsequent logical decision made about how much ammunition to carry.
 The idea of having a military-styled loadout of six to 12 magazines sounds great—but feels like six to 12 magazines when trying to keep the weight down, along with walking discreetly to and from your vehicle and in and out of different structures.

 A more practical number of magazines to carry is three.
 This gives the user 90 rounds of ammunition to put down range.
 Some readers will carry a large-capacity pistol and a couple of reloads.
 Few will have three or more extra magazines on them.

 Assuming each magazine has 15 rounds, that provides the reader with 46 rounds of pistol ammunition to deal with a threat.
-Most would feel safe to leave the house with this loadout, even it weren’t the most comfortable to carry.
+Most would feel safe to leave the house with this loadout, even if it wasn’t the most comfortable to carry.